GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 ## LDIF Data Backup
 From time to time (daily or weekly) you will want to export the LDAP database to a standard LDIF format.
 If you have the data in plain text, it gives you some options for recovery that are not possible with a binary backup.

-In Gluu OpenDJ, you could stop the LDAP server and issue the following command:
+In Gluu OpenDJ, you could stop the LDAP server and issue the following command (specifying the proper directory and file):

-`/opt/opendj/bin/export-ldif -n userRoot -l records.ldif`
+`/opt/opendj/bin/export-ldif -n userRoot -l /path/to/back/directory/<backup_file>.ldif`

 In Gluu OpenLDAP, you would do the following: